ICHAS College Limerick/Griffith College Dublin

 This programme requires learners to participate in practice placements that will bring them into contact with individuals who have potential vulnerability and in which they will be in a position of trust.
 In the interest of public trust and confidence, procedures are in place to ensure that only applicants who can demonstrate suitable motivation and characteristics are eligible for selection or progression.

 It is important to remember that the impending introduction of statutory regulation by the Health and Social Care Professionals Council (Coru) in the fields of Counselling and Psychotherapy should be an important consideration when choosing courses of this type and when considering career options following completion.

-This programme has been found to meet the Award Standards as set out by QQI.
+By virtue of its Validation – this programme meets the Award Standards as set out by QQI.

 This qualification offers many opportunities for employment or for career progression.
 Graduates with qualifications in Addiction Counselling at Masters level find employment in a range of public services, Community & Voluntary Sectors and Private Practice.

 Work within health, social care and addiction sectors in the public service are characterized by a range of titles and grades which range from addiction support worker to project officer and involve those employed in existing disciplines including nurses, social workers, social care practitioners, doctors, clinical psychologists among others.

 This programme will accept applicants from those who either wish to study for the first time or those who are already in employment in one of the range of disciplines referred to already.
 For that reason, it is impossible to be prescriptive relating to the particular job titles which may apply to employment opportunities.

 - Counsellors or Project Workers with community-based support initiatives